thoughtbot/clearance/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-Clearance is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+Clearance is maintained by [thoughtbot, inc](http://thoughtbot.com/community).
 Thank you to all [the contributors](https://github.com/thoughtbot/clearance/contributors)!

-The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 License
 -------

 Clearance is copyright © 2009-2012 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

+The names and logos for thoughtbot are trademarks of thoughtbot, inc.